 People look at the few green shoots in the cornfields and think that a new civilization is arising, but a civilization is not created by the weak and ephemeral green shoots—it’s created by the giant battle-hardened oak trees which carry the scars of the centuries.
-The political movements of the twentieth and twenty-first centuries (neoliberalism, existentialism, libertarianism, neoconservatism, antifa) are the green shoots, which are here today, gone tomorrow, but the traditions and movements which have come down to us from the Ancient and Middle Ages are the giant oak trees which will keep supporting us for centuries in the future.
+The political movements of the twentieth and twenty-first centuries (liberalism, communism, capitalism, neoliberalism, libertarianism, neoconservatism) are the green shoots, which are here today, gone tomorrow.
+The traditions and movements which have come down to us from the Ancient and Middle Ages are the giant oak trees which will keep supporting us for centuries in the future.

 Posted by Anoop Verma at 6:09:00 PM

 Unemployment has nothing to do with revolutionary activities.
 Most people join the revolutionary movements when they are young school or college students (the average age of the revolutionaries is between fourteen and twenty years).
 They come from well-to-do middle class homes, and many belong to the wealthy class.
 So there is no problem of livelihood for these revolutionaries.
 Those who face problems of livelihood have no time for revolutionary activities—they are busy looking for jobs or the means to start a small business.

 Monday, June 22, 2020

 For the communists, power grows out of the barrel of a gun; for the Antifa, power grows out of the butt of a gun.
 After being knocked down by the gun’s recoil, the weedy-wispy Antifa activists will surmise that the gun’s butt is the source of its power.